 We especially want to hear from men, as they have higher antibody levels.

 You cannot donate plasma at a normal blood donation appointment.
 If accepted, we will book you a special plasma appointment.

 Find out more about who can donate convalescent plasma.

 Could you donate plasma to help people recover from COVID-19?

 We always need new donors to join the community and help ensure people get the blood they need both now and in the future.

-Thousands of people have registered recently so you may have to wait for an appointment.
-Your help will be needed in the future and we'll get in touch when there's space to donate.
+If you can't get an appointment straight away, your help will still be needed in the future.
+We'll get in touch when there's space to donate.